adaltas/node-shell/doc/usage/tutorial.md

 ## What is Node.js Parameters?

 Parameters is a Node.js package published on NPM.
-It is a sugar to build CLI application for parsing typical unix command line arguments.
+It is a sugar to build CLI application for parsing typical Unix command line arguments.

 It offers powerful features such as:
-- Reversibility: parse and stringify is bi-directional
+- Reversibility: read and write arguments is bi-directional
 - Auto-discovery: extract unregistered options
 - Unlimited multi-level commands (eg `myapp server start ...`)
 - Type conversion (`string`, `boolean`, `integer`, `array`)